tzlaine/small_wg1_papers/P2745_unicode_3_segmentation.md

 Notice that those are not all what we normally think of as words.
-In particular, sequences of whitespace in between what we normally think of as words are also counted as words.
+In particular, sequences of whitespace in between what we normally think of as words, are also counted as words.

 Each segmentation/breaking algorithm works by looking up the algorithm-specific property for each code point that is processed, and then